Skip to content

 MSSQL has a configuration option called linked servers.
 Linked servers are typically configured to enable the database engine to execute a Transact-SQL statement that includes tables in another instance of SQL Server, or another database product such as Oracle.

 If we manage to gain access to a SQL Server with a linked server configured, we may be able to move laterally to that database server.
+Administrators can configure a linked server using credentials from the remote server.
+If those credentials have sysadmin privileges, we may be able to execute commands in the remote SQL instance.

 # Identify linked Servers in MSSQL